vosaul/k1/_posts/2020-01-03-spectral-interface.md

 tags: [spectral, python, network]
 type: important
 ---
+SpIN requires a working installation of Python and TensorFlow.
+We recommend running it on GPU for faster convergence.

 ## Spectral Inference Networks (SpIN)

 This package provides an implementation of Spectral Inference Networks,